Dynamics

 Polarization

-Growing ideological distance and hostility between political groups, with fewer people holding moderate positions
+Growing ideological distance and hostility between political groups, with less overlap in policy positions between opposing camps

 Digital Manifestation:

-Algorithmic amplification of partisan content, filter bubbles, and echo chambers accelerate the separation of opposing political groups online
+Algorithmic curation of partisan content, filter bubbles, and echo chambers have been associated with the separation of opposing political groups online

 Key Characteristics: